-The proposed differential rating has been discussed at a number of budget workshops by Elected Members and the Executive Management Team.
+The proposed differential rating has been discussed at budget workshops by Elected Members and the Executive Management Team.
 The recommendations of this report reflect the feedback from those discussions.

-As referred to under Statutory Requirements if the recommendation is adopted the proposed differential rates will be advertised and public submissions sought.
-An advertisement will be placed in The West Australian, local newspapers as well as notice boards and the City's website for 21 days.
+As referred to under the 'Legislation' section of this Report, if the recommendation is adopted the proposed differential rates will be advertised and public submissions sought.
+An advertisement will be placed in the West Australian, local newspapers as well as notice boards and the website for 21 days.